kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 ## Object-oriented concepts

-We proceed to explain the core ideas of object-oriented programming using examples from the case study.
+This section is a basic reminder of the main concepts of object-oriented programming using Java and Python.
+If you are already familiar with object-oriented programming, you can go ahead and move to the next chapter.
+If you would like to review a few concepts, jump in to the one you would need to remember / clarify.

 ### Classes